Aurelianis/SynFO4LightingRegionCellPatcher/README.md

 David Hunter - A Brotherhood Story (A couple of lighting entries and encounter zones are forwarded) - https://www.nexusmods.com/fallout4/mods/16808

 It will also keep the previsibines from PRP and any patches as long as your load order is correct.

+NOTE: Synthesis does not suppor the Compressed flag on cell records.
+I've included SetCompressedFlagOnCells.pas which is an xEdit script that will flag them.